Welcome to the Cork Emergency Medicine

 Information on SHO rotas and annual / study leave rules are in admin section

-GMC Duties of a doctor
+Duties of a doctor

 - Make the care of your patient your first concern.